 What are Perennials and Why do we Love Them?

-Contrary to popular belief, a perennial isn’t the name of a flower, but rather a term used to describe a broad range of flowers and plants that live for more than two years.
+Contrary to popular belief, a perennial isn’t the name of a flower, but rather a term used to describe a broad range of flowers and plants that live for more than two years, while annuals only live for one growing season.
 Every homeowner wants a beautiful garden in front of their home, but busy schedules prevent most people from having the time to care for one.
 Perennials’ low maintenance and annual blooms have made them a popular choice for homes across the country.

 Some of our Favorites